Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 A normal bike has an unlimited range – until your legs get tired.
 A small motorcycle has a much longer range than an electric bike and refueling takes a few minutes, not several hours spent recharging.

 So, the electric bike battery is a key cost.
-It has to hold enough charge to deliver a useful range (How far can e-bikes go?
-What is e-bike range?
-Find out in this post.) and be rechargeable in a practical time.
+It has to hold enough charge to deliver a useful range and be rechargeable in a practical time.

 Main types of e-bike batteries